 Even if you feel as though you’re doing a great job generating leads and converting your visitors, you can always do a better job.
 There are billions of people in the world, and each one of them can be the right customer at the right time.

-Why Start Segmenting Website Traffic?
+Why Start Segmenting Your Web Traffic?

 Think about all the things you offer.
-If you have a wide choice of products that suit different target market or services that apply to different groups of people, would you want everyone to be greeted with the same information?
+If you have a wide range of products that suit different target market, would you want to greet everyone with the same information?

 But if you know who is visiting, you have the opportunity to show them things that will immediately pique their interest.
 By looking at your visitor data, you can create several different landing pages that cater to your largest demographics of visitors.
-Amazing things will happen.
+And amazing things will happen.

 Your website visitors will immediately become engrossed with what they’re viewing.
 It will make those who might have otherwise immediately clicked away to stay longer.
 Nonetheless, if you’re wise about what you showcase and how tailored your recommendations are, you might even see an increase in the dollar amount of each sale.

 Related Post: How to Instantly Increase Traffic to Your Website

 When segmenting your traffic, you need a plan and a goal.
-The goal should be to increase conversions, but how ambitious your goals are is where your focus should be.
+The goal should be to increase conversions.
+But how ambitious your goals are is where your focus should be.
 The more you segment your web traffic, the higher your chances for conversions will be.

-Google Analytics will tell you everything you need to know to make the best educated segmenting decisions.
+Google Analytics will tell you everything you need to know to make the best-educated segmenting decisions.
 It allows you to segment users through their interface based on specific criteria.
 Google knows where all your traffic is coming from and how many people come in from each avenue.

 This data allows you to set specific limits easily.
 Google gives you a whole host of segments to choose from, including:

-- Action based segments
+- Action-based segments

 - The content your users are viewing